dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.23/_index.md

 ### CACTWO-4885 (Important)

-**Birthweight not updating when entered in 3M CRS**
+**Birthweight not updating when entered in Solventum CRS**

-CAC2 will now capture the birth weight from 3M CRS if it is provided from 3M CRS.
-Note: The birth weight is only prompted in 3M CRS on newborn accounts if an APR-DRG grouper is used.
+CAC2 will now capture the birth weight from Solventum CRS if it is provided from Solventum CRS.
+Note: The birth weight is only prompted in Solventum CRS on newborn accounts if an APR-DRG grouper is used.

-> [!note] 3M CRS Users Only
+> [!note] Solventum CRS Users Only
-This fix only applies to 3M CRS users.
+This fix only applies to Solventum CRS users.